 Surfshark – High-performance VPN with a strong ad blocker

-Despite being one of the newer VPNs (launched in 2018), Surfshark has become a premium VPN service.
-It has all the features you expect from a top-rated VPN service: tons of servers, high-end security, a solid no-logs policy, automatic leak protection, the ability to unblock major streaming services, and a variety of specialized servers and advanced capabilities.
+Despite being one of the newer VPNs, Surfshark has become a premium VPN service.
+It has all the features you expect from a top-rated VPN service: tons of servers, high-end security, an audited no-logs policy, automatic leak protection, the ability to unblock major streaming services, and a variety of specialized servers and advanced capabilities.

-And did we mention that Surfshark is really inexpensive and one of the only VPNs around to support an unlimited number of simultaneous connections, 24/7 live chat customer support, and a 30-day money-back guarantee?
+Did we mention that Surfshark is on our list of the best cheap VPNs?
+It’s also one of the only VPNs around to support an unlimited number of simultaneous connections (the best VPN for multiple devices), 24/7 live chat customer support, and a 30-day money-back guarantee.

 CleanWeb and CleanWeb 2.0 are Surfshark’s VPN ad blockers